-Hardware attacks are among the most underestimated cyber security threats.
-Malicious actors exploit vulnerabilities in cybersecurity hardware to bypass traditional security measures like Network Access Control (NAC) Solutions, Endpoint Detection and Response (EDR), Intrusion Detection System (IDS), and network security hardware tools.
-These attacks often use rogue hardware disguised as everyday items, such as USB drives, chargers, or peripherals, allowing attackers to infiltrate computer networks undetected.
-Since most security policies focus on monitoring software and network traffic, cyber attacks leveraging hardware tools operate stealthily below the radar.
-This poses significant security risks to organizations unprepared for evolving data security challenges.
-Understanding hardware attacks and implementing robust cyber security hardware solutions is crucial for maintaining a strong enterprise security posture.
+Hardware attacks are among the most underestimated cybersecurity threats.
+Malicious actors exploit vulnerabilities in hardware to bypass traditional security measures such as Network Access Control (NAC) solutions, Endpoint Detection and Response (EDR), Intrusion Detection Systems (IDS), and other network security tools.
+These attacks often involve rogue hardware disguised as everyday items, such as USB drives, chargers, or peripherals, allowing attackers to infiltrate computer networks undetected.

 Hardware Attacks in Cyber Security